-With the whole family needing their thirst quenching on the high seas, and adults clamouring for a spirited tipple of something a little stronger, the cost of cruise ship drinks can often mount up.
-To help you prepare yourself for an upcoming cruise, we’ve put together this guide to the major cruise lines’ drink prices and available packages.
-With a quick bit of mental arithmetic, we’re sure it’ll help you figure out if it’s worth investing in a drinks package for your upcoming cruise holiday.
+Whether the whole family needs their thirst quenching on the high seas or you’re clamouring for a spirited tipple of something a little stronger, the cost of cruise ship drinks can often mount up.
+To help you prepare yourself for an upcoming adventure, we’ve put together this guide to the major cruise lines’ drink prices and available packages.
+With a quick bit of mental arithmetic, we’re sure it’ll help you figure out if it’s worth investing in a drinks package for when you set sail.

 Cruise Ship Drinks Prices

-Whether it’s a snifter of something special, or something to get you ready for the day ahead, here’s what you’re likely to pay for drinks aboard all the major cruise lines.
-We’ve found the cheapest option for each section, so you should expect to pay a little extra for that glass of 21-year old Hibiki.
+From a snifter of something special to a cup of coffee to get you ready for the day ahead, here’s what you’ll likely pay for drinks aboard all of the major cruise lines.
+We’ve found the cheapest option for each section, so you should expect to fork out a little extra for that glass of 21-year old Hibiki.
 Also, we’ve popped the prices in with the currency used on board just to make things a little easier.